-When monitoring the atmosphere in a confined space, there are several important issues that need to be considered, reviewed, and managed.
-One of the major issues centers on air quality and what you are breathing, both prior to entry and during occupation of a confined space.
+When monitoring the atmosphere in a confined space there are several important issues that need to be considered, reviewed, and managed.
+One of the major issues centres on air quality and what you are breathing, both prior to entry and during the occupation of a confined space.

 When choosing a monitor to test and continuously monitor a confined space, you should take into consideration several attributes of the monitor and be sure to accessorize accordingly.